nextgis/docs_ngweb/source/layers_settings.rst

 The table contains the following columns:

-* Name of the attribute - display name to use in the identification window instead of the keyname
+* Display name that is used in the identification window instead of the keyname;
-* Key - technical name of the attribute, can be comprised only of plain latin symbols
+* Keyname - technical name of the attribute, can be comprised only of plain latin symbols;
-* Type

-For the next three parameters a dark symbol means "on" and a light symbol means "off".

-.. |attr_label_symbol| image:: _static/attr_label_symbol.png
-   :width: 6mm
-.. |attr_text_search_symbol| image:: _static/attr_text_search_symbol.png
-   :width: 6mm
-.. |attr_table_symbol| image:: _static/attr_table_symbol.png
-   :width: 6mm
-.. |attr_delete_symbol| image:: _static/attr_delete_symbol.png
-   :width: 6mm

-* |attr_table_symbol| Feature table - the attribute is displayed in the identification window.
-* |attr_text_search_symbol| Text search - you can disable text search in the values of the attribute.
-* |attr_label_symbol| Label attribute - the attribute is used for bookmarks.

-At the end of each row there is a button:

-* |attr_delete_symbol| Delete

 .. figure:: _static/key_field_name_en.png